-Aqaba Airport, known as King Hussein International Airport is the main gateway to Aqaba.
-Located directly on the Red Sea, Aqaba is a charming coastal city that combines ancient sites with luxury hotel resorts along with water activities that include scuba diving and windsurfing.
+Aqaba Airport, known as King Hussein International Airport, is the main gateway to Aqaba.
+Located directly on the Red Sea, Aqaba is a charming coastal city that combines ancient sites with luxury hotel resorts and water activities, including scuba diving and windsurfing.

 The airport that serves Aqaba is King Hussein International Airport.
 Royal Jordanian Airlines operate flights into Aqaba’s airport from across the globe each day.
-There are also a large number of internal flights between Aqaba and the capital city of Amman which enables visitors to venture further afield.
+There are also a large number of internal flights between Aqaba and the capital city of Amman, which enables visitors to venture further afield.

-Aqaba Airport is located just 9.7 kilometers from Aqaba city center.
+The airport is located just 9.7 kilometers from Aqaba city center.
 The journey takes just under 15 minutes by car to get into Aqaba.

-Airport shuttles from Aqaba Airport to Aqaba City Center Hotels including hotel pickup/dropoff, are coordinated for all Ryanair, Norwegian, and Royal Wings flights.
-For just $5 per person, these shuttles offer the best value way to get to and from Aqaba Airport with door-to-door service to Aqaba dnMore information can be found at Jordan Shuttle.
+Airport shuttles from the airport to Aqaba City Center Hotels, including hotel pickup/dropoff, are coordinated for all Ryanair, Norwegian, and Royal Wings flights.
+For just $5 per person, these shuttles offer the best value way to get to and from the airport with door-to-door service.
+More information can be found at Jordan Shuttle.

 A taxi from the airport to Aqaba City Center usually costs around $20 and can be found outside the airport.

 Car rental in Jordan is one of the most convenient ways to explore this country and all it has to offer.
-Visitors should expect to pay around 25-30JD (35-40 USD) per day for a new model with air conditioning and insurance.
-Visitors can collect their pre-arranged car rental from Aqaba Airport.
+Visitors should expect to pay around 25-30 JD (35-40 USD) per day for a new model with air conditioning and insurance.
+Visitors can collect their pre-arranged car rental from the airport.

-Facilities at King Hussein International Airport
+Facilities Found at Aqaba Airport

 First Class Lounges